 The government and the local authority advocate resolution of parental concerns and complaints at school level wherever possible, in the interests of maintaining good home/school relations.
 The role of the local authority in advising parents and schools on the handling of concerns and complaints is set out in the school’s procedures.

-A copy of our current complaints policy can be downloaded here.
+A copy of the BCWCAT complaints policy can be downloaded here.

 We would advise parents that, unless the school is shown to have behaved unreasonably or not to have followed their own procedures, there is likely to be little further action that can be taken, as governing bodies are empowered to deal with many issues without reference to either the local authority or the secretary of state.